samcodee/pasumai/README.md

 Add the code in `arduino/withanalog.ino` to the Arduino.

+> [!IMPORTANT]
+> You will have to change the PWM values in the code for your servo to work.
+Try tweaking till you get the desired result.

 Connect the wiring as follows:

 Connect an external power supply to the PCA9685 using the terminal blocks.
 I used 2*18650 batteries.